Ralph McLean (broadcaster)

 Ralph McLean is a Northern Irish TV presenter, radio DJ, arts commentator, radio producer and newspaper columnist.

 Television

 McLean presents entertainment TV shows such as The Blackstaff Sessions, First Stop, 11th Hour and Belfast Festival At Queens.
 He has presented The World Pipe Band Championships for BBC Northern Ireland for several years and worked on numerous shows and specials such as Would You Pass The 11+ and The Big Bumper Science Quiz and also presented several productions for BBC Four.
-He has interviewed celebrities such as Dustin Hoffman, Harrison Ford, Tommy Lee Jones, Mick Jagger, Dolly Parton and Angelina Jolie.
+He has interviewed celebrities such as Dustin Hoffman, Tom Cruise, Harrison Ford, Tommy Lee Jones, Mick Jagger, Paul Weller, Dolly Parton and Angelina Jolie.